iankunneke/2015--SUMMER--iOS/Homework/00--This-is-Heavy/README.md

 ## Requirements

 Click on this file in Github and use the __Raw__ button to see the unrendered Markdown text.
 If you copy and paste the text _as is_ from the __Tasks__ and __Deliverables__ sections below into the __Description__ of your issue, you should end up with a bunch of checkboxes, just like these, thanks to [the way that Github interprets Markdown](https://guides.github.com/features/mastering-markdown/).
-As you complete tasks, check off the corresponding checkboxes and what your progress bar fill!
+As you complete tasks, check off the corresponding checkboxes and let your progress bar fill!
 Read [Mastering Issues](https://guides.github.com/features/issues/) for more information on creating issues in Github.

 ### Tasks: